Execute an Authorization Code Grant Flow with PKCE

 audience: The unique identifier of the API the native app wants to access.
 Use the Identifier value on the Settings tab for the API you created as part of the prerequisites for this tutorial.

 scope: The scopes that you want to request authorization for.
 These must be separated by a space.
-You can request any of the standard OIDC scopes about users, such as
+You can request any of the standard OpenID Connect (OIDC) scopes about users, such as

 offline_accessto get a Refresh Token (make sure that the Allow Offline Access field is enabled in the API Settings).
 The custom scopes must conform to a namespaced format.
 For more information on this, refer to the Namespacing Custom Claims panel.